JaninaWibker/tm_vm/readme.md

 - **react** depends on **tex**

 Outputting to gif results in the outputs for tex, svg, png and gif to be generated and similar for all other output formats.

+> Outputting to png (and thereby also gif) is a bit slow duo to inkscape having to be launched individually each time.

+> the option 'custom' at the moment just prints out the state of the turing machine when each step is executed, it does not generate any output.
+This state is formatted as a ruby hash.
+In the future it will be more customizable and flexible and allow things such as executing external programs each step.
+This option is currently mostly used for debugging output when generating a ton of files is a little too slow.

 ## Features